SoftwareAG/c8y-docs/content/dtm/localization.md

 Next, click **Apply** to apply the changes.

+<a name=""></a>
 ### To add and edit translations

  You can add or edit translations for all the keys in two ways:

-* Hover over the respective column for the edit icon to be visible.
-Click the icon to select the desired language and add or edit the translation.
+1. Hover over the respective column for the edit icon to be visible.
+2. Click the icon to select the desired language.
+3. Add or edit the translation.
+4. Click **Save**.

+or:

-* Click the edit icon in each row to open the dialog window **Edit term translations**.
-Add or edit the translation for any language.
-Click **Save** to finish the process.
+1. Click the edit icon in each row to open the dialog window **Edit term translations**.

-The edit icon is present for each row and click **Edit term translations** dialog window loads.

-Translation can be added or modified for any of the languages and the changes can be saved using **Save** button.
+2. Add or edit the translation for any language.
+3. Click **Save**.

+Add or modify the translation for any language in {{< product-c8y-iot >}}.

-Once all your translations are in place, change the language under **User settings**.
+Once all your translations are done, change the language under **User settings**.
 For more information see [Getting started > User options and settings > To change user settings](/users-guide/getting-started/#gui-features) in the *User guide*.

-The added translations will now be displayed in the DTM application.
+The added translations are now displayed in the DTM application.

 To change the language for the DTM application click the **User settings** option under [User button](/users-guide/getting-started/#gui-features) and select the desired language in the dropdown menu.
 You need to refresh your screen for the application to display the newly selected language.